Eastern Europe Region

 Project participants who receive support through our relief programmes.

-The number of elderly we reach through our safety nets approach.
+The number of older people we reach through our safety nets approach.

 The children who are part of our community and protection approach.